 - The development of a new paradigm in imaging, allowing the 3D reconstruction of events in a photon-starved environment; as is the case with scintillating materials (link to the paper).
 This technique could potentially affect in a major way how large scintillation detectors are used.
 On a smaller scale one could imagine the same basic technique to allow directional fast neutron of gamma detection.
 A talk describing these ideas is here.

-- The development of novel Dark Matter detection schemes where very small excitations are amplified by some quenched runaway phenomenon, like for instance described here.
+- The development of novel Dark Matter detection schemes where very small excitations are amplified by some quenched runaway phenomenon, like for instance described here and experimentally demonstrated here.